-C1: Separation of generated and handwritten code.
+C1: Separation of Generated and Handwritten Code.
 Unfulfilled.
 The handwritten and generated parts are mixed within the same files, therefore there is no separation according to our criterion.

-C2: Support for overriding generated parts.
+C2: Support for Overriding Generated Parts.
 Unfulfilled.
 It is not possible to override generated code.
 Only explicitly designated parts can be extended.

-C3: Extendability of the generated interfaces.
+C3: Extendability of the Generated Interfaces.
 Fulfilled.
 An extension of the API can be achieved by generating in such a way that protected regions are introduced into the generated interfaces.
 Then, methods can be added to that protected region.

-C4: Independence of handwritten code at generation-time.
+C4: Independence of Handwritten Code at Generation-time.
 Unfulfilled.
 The generator has to analyze the previously generated code to extract handwritten code from protected regions.
 Otherwise the generator would not be able to inject that code from the protected regions back into the generated code.

-C5: Independence of additional OOP language constructs.
+C5: Independence of Additional OOP Language Constructs.
 Fulfilled.
 This mechanism does not require any kind of OOP language construct at all.

-Alternatives The Eclipse Modeling Framework (EMF) (Budinsky et al., 2008) applies a mechanism to integrate handwritten code which is different to protected regions described so far, but conceptually comparable.
-In EMF, every class, method etc. that is generated, includes a Javadoc comment that contains a generated tag (Gronback, 2009).
+Alternatives.
+The Eclipse Modeling Framework (EMF) [29] applies a mechanism to integrate handwritten code which is different to protected regions described so far, but conceptually comparable.
+In EMF, every class, method etc. that is generated, includes a Javadoc comment that contains a generated tag [30].
 By removing the generated tag the generated implementation can be changed.
 Hence, removing the generated tag corresponds to introducing a protected region.

-5 DISCUSSION
+5 Discussion